 The Central Bank has the exclusive right to issue and redeem currency notes and coins in Trinidad and Tobago.
 In carrying out this function the Bank, with the approval of the Ministry of Finance, makes decisions on the denomination, the substrate and the characteristics of notes and coins.

-There are five denominations each of currency notes and coins in circulation.
-The five denominations of coins are the 1 cent, 5 cents, 10 cents, 25 cents and 50 cents, and the six denominations of banknotes are $1, $5, $10, $20, $50 and $100.
+There are six denominations of currency notes and four denomination of coins in circulation.
+The four denominations of coins are the 5 cents, 10 cents, 25 cents and 50 cents, and the six denominations of banknotes are $1, $5, $10, $20, $50 and $100.
 In addition, the Bank has issued limited amounts of one dollar coins to mark special events such as the United Nations “Food For All” campaign in 1979.
 The Bank has also issued commemorative coins in celebration of special events and occasions of national significance.
 These have been issued either as individual units or as part of a suite of coins.

 The Bank issues notes and coins to the commercial banks which supply the public’s requirements.
 The commercial banks redeem banknotes surplus to their needs back to the Central Bank.
 In so doing, the banknotes are withdrawn from circulation.
 The Bank processes redeemed notes and destroys unfit notes using a sophisticated and environmentally friendly banknote destruction process.